icopy-site/awesome/docs/awesome/awesome-linux-containers.md

 * [Open Container Specifications](https://github.com/opencontainers/specs)
 This project is where the Open Container Initiative Specifications are written.
 This is a work in progress.
 * [App Container basics](https://github.com/coreos/rkt/blob/master/Documentation/app-container.md)
-App Container (https://github.com/Friz-zy/awesome-linux-containers/blob/master/appc) is an open specification that defines several aspects of how to run applications in containers: an image format, runtime environment, and discovery protocol.
+App Container (appc) is an open specification that defines several aspects of how to run applications in containers: an image format, runtime environment, and discovery protocol.
 * [Systemd Container Interface](https://wiki.freedesktop.org/www/Software/systemd/ContainerInterface/)
 Systemd is a suite of basic building blocks for a Linux system.
 It provides a system and service manager that runs as PID 1 and starts the rest of the system.
 If you write a container solution, please consider supporting the following interfaces.
 * [Nulecule Specification](https://github.com/projectatomic/atomicapp/tree/master/docs/spec)